DataDog/documentation/content/en/tracing/setup_overview/compatibility_requirements/php.md

 <div class="alert alert-info">
 <strong>Note:</strong>
-PHP 5.x was fully supported until version 0.75.0.
+PHP 5.x is fully supported until version 0.75.0.
 It is now in maintenance mode and will be supported with security and important bug fixes until December 31, 2023.
 <br>
 If you are using PHP 5.x version in your application and have a feature request which is critical for your business needs, please contact us at <a href="https://www.datadoghq.com/support/">Datadog Support</a>.
 <br>